Question: What kinds of supervision are defined as "professional supervision in psychology?"

 Question: Are there any limits on supervisees registered or my supervisees’ caseloads?

-Answer: Starting June 8, 2015, there is no limit on the number of supervisees registered with the Board, but a supervisor shall not delegate work to supervisees that affects more than one hundred total clients on a weekly basis.
-There is no requirement to notify the Board about weekly supervisee client hours, but you must actively monitor the weekly number of clients and/or training subjects of supervisees.
+Answer: Effective January 16, 2017, there is no limit on the number of supervisees registered with the Board, but a supervisor, emergency situations excepted, shall ensure that there are no more than two hundred forty work hours scheduled among all supervisees on a weekly basis, inclusive of both direct client contact hours and other non-clinical activities.
+This limitation on supervision does not apply to mental health worker supervision.
+There is no requirement to notify the Board about weekly supervisee hours, but you must actively monitor and limit the number of hours being worked on your license.

 Question: Can a supervisor charge a supervisee for providing WORK or TRAINING supervision?